Carding or Combing Wool; goodbye slubs

 HOW to obtain smooth wool instead of slubby wool?
 I figured it out back when I got frustrated trying to pull stubborn, stuck wool off the wool combs.
 Those gnarly big nail teeth do a wonderful job of culling out the slubby bits, but plenty of good fiber gets stuck with it, making a tug-o-war trying to pull off wool through the diz.
 There had to be a better way.
 Couldn’t I get rid of the tangles & slubs before combing?
 If so, how?

 Start with hand cards.
 Do NOT pile jumbled wool atop the teeth.
-Separate the clean fleece, pulling apart locks of wool, never mind which end.
+Separate the clean fleece, setting apart locks of wool, never mind which end.
 Line up wool locks on edge of cards.
 See below.

 Version 2

-1. Set hand cards atop a cutting board in your lap.
+1. Set hand cards atop a CUTTING BOARD in your lap.
 It helps to provide leverage, & protect your clothes.

 2. Press the wool locks half way on teeth / half off, giving a tug to help secure.
 Don’t overload.
 You’ll know if you do…